Last updated: August 15, 2023

 The 54th continued to serve on the southeast coast for the remainder of the war.
-Although most of its service took place in Charleston Harbor, the regiment also saw service in a significant campaign in Florida in 1864 where they repulsed attacking Confederates, guarding the Union retreat in the aftermath of the Union defeat at the Battle of Olustee in Florida.
+Although most of its service took place in the Charleston area, the regiment also saw service in a significant campaign in Florida in 1864 where they heroically guarded the retreat following the defeat at the Battle of Olustee.
 They also fought at Honey Hill and Boykin's Mill, South Carolina in the waning months of the war.
 The 54th regiment returned to Massachusetts in late August, 1865, and received a hero's welcome as they made their return parade through Boston on September 2.13

 Remembering the 54th Massachusetts

 Augustus Saint-Gauden's high-relief bronze monument on Boston Common in downtown Boston commemorates the service and sacrifice of Colonel Shaw and the soldiers of the 54th Massachusetts.
 Dedicated in 1897, the Robert Gould Shaw/54th Massachusetts Memorial is now part of Boston African American National Historic Site.

 Commissioned by a group of private citizens, Saint-Gaudens first envisioned a lone equestrian statue of Colonel Shaw.
 Shaw's family encouraged Saint-Gaudens to take a different approach, and the resulting work commemorated not only the regiment's famed colonel but also the Black soldiers he commanded, a revolutionary concept for the time period.

 To learn more about the history of the Robert Gould Shaw/54th Massachusetts Memorial and its use over time, please visit The Ongoing March: Commemoration and Activism at the Robert Gould Shaw/54th Regiment Memorial.